isomerpages/ura-address/_faqs/Street and Building Name FAQs.md

     <input type="checkbox" id="accordion20">
     <label for="accordion20">Is it compulsory to display the approved building name on the building?</label>
     <div>
       <p>You have to display the approved building name in a conspicuous position on the building.
-Failure to do so is considered an offence under the <a href = "https://sso.agc.gov.sg/Act/PTA1960">Property Tax Act.</a></p>
+Failure to do so is considered an offence under the <a href="https://sso.agc.gov.sg/Act/PTA1960">Property Tax Act.</a></p>
           </div>
 </li>